SecularSolstice/SecularSolstice.github.io/songs/Here_and_Now/README.md

 to summon cookies late at night is a triumph of modern civilization that we will never tire of.

+Another update, "Elon's colonizing mars" -> "Predict with swift robust bazaars".
+Because Manifold's gotten useful despite its play-money, and Elon keeps doing things that make him less fun to sing about.
+One might sing "liquid" instead of "robust", which has more substance but is kind of hard to sing.

 This song is available for sale via bandcamp in the [2015](https://humanistculture.bandcamp.com/album/solstice-2015) album.

 A live NYC2019 recording is in the Files section.